Guide to the Different US Embassy Visa Types

 • O – person with extraordinary ability or achievement

-• P-1 – member of an entertainment group or an individual/team athlete
+• P-1 – member of an entertainment group or an individual or team athlete

-• P-2 – artist or individual/group entertainer under a reciprocal exchange program
+• P-2 – artist or individual or group entertainer under a reciprocal exchange program

-• P-3 – artist or individual/group entertainer performing, teaching or coaching under a program of performance or presentation
+• P-3 – artist or individual or group entertainer performing, teaching or coaching under a program that is cultural or traditional in nature

 • Q-1 – person taking part in an international cultural exchange program